Skip to content

 Every obstacle is feedback.

-Sometimes it’s not telling you what to fix—but what to see differently.
+Sometimes it is not telling you what to fix — but what to see differently.

 To every leader: